-The CFD model has been validated experimentally in order to demonstrate that it is capable to predict the mass flows and recirculation rate, obtained by the ejector under different pressure conditions.
-The geometry of the ejector used in the experimental validation of the model was designed to be modular so that is easy to modify its performance without having to manufacture a whole ejector again.
-This is obtained when dividing the ejectors in small different parts that are easily interchangeable.
+The CFD model has been validated experimentally in order to demonstrate that it is capable to predict the mass flows and stoichiometry obtained by the ejector under different pressure conditions.
+This experimental validation was carried out manufacturing an ejector and testing it with air.
+The geometry of the ejector used in the experimental validation of the model was designed and fabricated taking into account that another ejector would have to be manufactured to be used in the experimental

+Test Station.
+Thus, it was designed to be modular and to be able to change its performance without having to manufacture a whole ejector again.

 This ejector is composed of 5 different manufactured pieces, 3 O-rings to seal and 3 connectors (Fig. 3).
 The nozzle is divided into two different pieces: The nozzle itself and the nozzle support.
 Both pieces are connected using an M5 thread.
 This division was done in order to avoid the drilling of a long hole and to be able to change the nozzle without having to manufacture the whole piece again.
-The nozzle support and the body are connected using an M18 thread, and the nozzle support is connected to the connector using a 1/4" NPT thread.
+The nozzle support and the body are connected using an M18 thread, and the nozzle support is connected to the connector using a 1⁄2" NPT thread.
 A hexagonal nut with an M18 thread is used to change the distance between the inlet of the mixing chamber and the nozzle.

 The mixing chamber and the diffuser were fabricated together as a whole piece.
-This piece is connected to the connector using a 1/4" NPT thread, and a M18 thread is used to connect it to the body.
+This piece is connected to the connector using a 1⁄4" NPT thread, and a M18 thread is used to connect it to the body.